cholleran/Proj-programming-DA/README.md

 Section 1: Simulation with Binomial Distribution
   - Explains why binomial distribution was chosen
-  - Sample simulation of average incidence of cancer in general population
+  - Example simulation of average incidence of cancer in general population

 Section 2: Simulation of Cancer in Males
   - Simulation of cancer in males using numpy's binomial function across 5 year intervals from 0-45 years.